 The London Taxi Hut is not always on the Universal app but it is a baked potato quick service dining kiosk that offers plain potatoes and loaded potato options.
 It is located near the Knight Bus outside Diagon Alley.

-Mel’s Drive-In
+Mel’s Drive-In (American Diner Style)

 Location: Universal Studios Florida, Hollywood